-Lutein is popularly known as the “eye vitamin” as it forms one of the core ingredients of the 2 major carotenoids found in the human eye (macula and retina).
-Lutein, an antioxidant by composition is believed to act as a protective barrier and as a light filter against harmful high-intensity sunlight as well as blue-light from artificial sources.1 In this era of digitalization, where technology and especially smart gadgets have become a part of our daily life, exposure to potentially harmful blue light which is emitted from LED backed devices like mobile phones, tablets, televisions even computers can result in high stress on the retina.
+Lutein is popularly known as the “eye vitamin” as it forms one of the core ingredients of the 2 major carotenoid vitamins found in the human eye (macula and retina).
+It is an antioxidant by composition and is believed to act as a protective barrier and as a light filter against harmful high-intensity sunlight as well as blue-light from artificial sources.1 In this era of digitalization, where technology and especially smart gadgets have become a part of our daily life, exposure to potentially harmful blue light which is emitted from LED backed devices like mobile phones, tablets, televisions even computers can result in high stress on the retina.
 The results of this overexposure to blue light can be pretty serious with people as young as 35 years showing age-related macular degeneration.
 The threat of potential irreversible complete or partial vision loss due to continuous exposure to blue light from devices has become a grave reality of today.2

 WHAT ARE THE DIETARY OR NATURAL SOURCES OF LUTEIN?

-Though an essential requirement for the eye, the human body does not manufacture Lutein on its own.
+Though an essential requirement for the eye, the human body does not manufacture Lutein vitamins on its own.
 Foods like broccoli, spinach, kale, orange pepper, zucchini, grapes, eggs, and green leafy vegetables are generally considered rich sources of Lutein.3

 HOW DOES LUTEIN WORK TO PROTECT OUR EYES AGAINST ALL THE POTENTIAL DAMAGE?

-a)Lutein in the macula helps in the blockage of blue light from reaching the underlying structures in the retina.
+1. The macula helps in the blockage of blue light from reaching the underlying structures in the retina.
 This reduces the risk of light-induced oxidative damage that causes macular degeneration (AMD).1

 Setu’s Range of natural formulations for vision includes a Lutein+Zeaxanthin supplement and Eye Care – a vision supplement tailor-made to fight against blue light exposure.
 Learn more about them at setu.in